yakbrother/yak-a11y/README.md

-# Astro Accessibility Checker
+# Yak A11y

-A comprehensive accessibility checker for Astro projects that provides detailed explanations and documentation links for any accessibility issues found.
+A comprehensive accessibility checker that provides detailed explanations and documentation links for any accessibility issues found.
+Get actionable feedback to improve your website's accessibility.

 ## Installation